 1989 - 2017

-Distinguished conductor and former pupil of Leonard Bernstein, Paul Phillips became musical director and conductor of the Brown University Orchestra in the Fall of 1989.
-He has rehearsed the orchestra to perfection, helping to put its name on the musical map on a global scale.
+Paul Phillips, a former pupil of Leonard Bernstein, became musical director and conductor of the Brown University Orchestra in the Fall of 1989.
+He helped put Brown's name on the musical map on a global scale.
 In December 2006, the Brown Orchestra became one of the first US collegiate orchestras to tour China, performing a two-week New Year’s concert tour of Beijing, Shanghai, Dalian, Suzhou, Changzhou and Ningbo produced by the Dalian Yilong Performance Company.
-Most recently, the Brown orchestra completed a 10 day tour of Ireland.
-The tour included performances with ethe Limerick Choral Union and a performance in the famous Wexford Opera Hall.
+The Brown Orchestra also completed a 10 day tour of Ireland, including performances with the Limerick Choral Union and a performance in the famous Wexford Opera Hall.
 A documentary about this trip can be found in the media section of this website, located here.

 The Brown University Orchestra, a member of the American Symphony Orchestra League, has won the prestigious ASCAP Award for "Adventurous Programming of Contemporary Music" seven times since 1994, including 1st Prize in 2005 in the Collegiate Orchestra Division.
-Each fall the BUO sponsors an orchestra retreat (usually held at Brown’s Haffenreffer Grant in Bristol, RI, or at Camp Canonicus in Exeter, RI) and its annual Concerto Competition, whose winners (usually 2-3 per year) perform full concertos with the orchestra.
+The BUO sponsors orchestra retreats (usually held at Brown’s Haffenreffer Grant in Bristol, RI, or at Camp Canonicus in Exeter, RI) and its annual Concerto Competition, whose winners perform full concertos with the orchestra.
 In addition to student soloists, numerous student conductors and composers have performed with (or had their works performed by) the Brown Orchestra.
-The orchestra’s alumni include current and former members of the Chicago Symphony, New York Philharmonic, New World Symphony and other outstanding orchestras.
+The Orchestra’s alumni include current and former members of the Chicago Symphony, New York Philharmonic, New World Symphony and other outstanding orchestras.